Guack-a-mele/GITHUB-PROJECT/README.md

 Simple Delivery sytem using python and MySQL

-This project will no longer receive update here.For latest version go to https://gitlab.com/Guack-a-mele/GITHUB-PROJECT
+***The project will no longer receive updates here.***

+For latest version go to [GitLab](https://gitlab.com/Guack-a-mele/GITHUB-PROJECT "More Storage and more features")